-Gettysburg Montessori Charter School ("GMCS") strives to provide a work environment that is collegial, respectful and productive.
-This policy establishes rules for the conduct of personal relationships between employees, including supervisory personnel, in an attempt to prevent conflicts and maintain a productive and friendly work environment.
+Gettysburg Montessori Charter School ("GMCS") strives to provide a work environment that is collegial, respectful, and productive.
+This policy establishes rules for the conduct of personal relationships between employees, including supervisory personnel, to prevent conflicts and maintain a productive and friendly work environment.